Fire Risk Assessments

 It is important for companies and individuals to conduct an assessment to ensure proper fire protection.
 However, it is necessary to hire an independent, certified, and regulated fire protection specialist, such as Element PFP, to complete this assessment.

-Who is Responsible for Fire Risk Assessments?
+Who is Responsible for a Risk Assessment?

 If you are an employer, owner, landlord, occupier, or someone with control over non-domestic premises, then you are considered the "Responsible Person" for fire safety.
 This includes facilities managers, building managers, managing agents, or risk assessors.